About Joanne

 PUBLICATIONS

-A note about the photos on this site: The scenic photographs are by Myron Bernstein, a talented photographer, who passed away in 2019.
+A note about the photos on this site: Some of the scenic photographs are by Myron Bernstein, a talented photographer, who passed away in 2019.
 His photographs capture some of the most iconic scenes of San Francisco and Northern California.
 Myron is the brother of Joanne Jagoda, and the photos are especially meaningful for Joanne.
 She is delighted to be able to share his work.
+There are several photos which were taken by Joanne just using her iPhone.